-I’m pretty sure I’ve seen this scam before, operating under a different name.
+I’m pretty sure I’ve seen this offer before, just under a different name.
 JBW Business Coaching or JBW Marketing Blueprint or something.
 This was a few months back.
 At that time, Matt Graham and Orlando Diaz were the guys behind it.
 Maybe Marc Wilson joined them.
 I don’t know.
 It’s confusing.
 I think they’re all affiliates for this company.
 The products are courses which are sold for many thousands of dollars.
 They have proven ads, funnels, and closers you can use.

 There are a number of different levels you can sign up at.
 The cheapest package is three thousand two hundred and forty-seven dollars.
 That earns you fifteen hundred bucks per sale.
 Their most expensive package is twenty-one thousand eight hundred and forty-seven dollars.
 That earns you a whopping ten thousand five hundred bucks a sale.
 If you buy within the next two days, they’ll increase your commission to seventy-five percent.
 Now you’re looking at fifteen K a sale.